 Southeastern faculty, staff receive top awards at convocation

-SOUTHEASTERN FACULTY AND STAFF HONORED AT CONVOCATION - Southeastern Louisiana University opened the 2017-18 academic year Friday (Aug.
-11) with its fall convocation that included presentation of the President’s Awards for Excellence, the university’s highest honor for faculty and staff.
-From left are award recipients Todd Delaney, Claire Hopson Procopio, Ernest Milsted and Thomas Sommerfeld.
-Congratulating them is Southeastern President John L. Crain, far right.
+SOUTHEASTERN FACULTY AND STAFF HONORED AT CONVOCATION - Southeastern Louisiana University opened the 2019-20 academic year Friday (Aug.
+16) with its fall convocation that included presentation of the President’s Awards for Excellence, the university’s highest honor for faculty and staff.
+From left are award recipients Irene Nero, Benjamin Diller, Corliss Dupuy, Kent Neuerburg, and Dayne Sherman.

 Awards for Excellence, the university’s highest honor for faculty and staff.

-The event also included announcement of newly endowed scholarships and professorships and recognition of service awards to faculty and staff who have worked at the university for 25, 30, 35, 40 and 50 years.
+The event also included announcement of newly endowed scholarships and professorships, emeritus faculty awards, and recognition of service awards to faculty and staff who have worked at the university for 25, 30, 35, 40 and 45 years.